ameli/special_functions/docs/list.rst

 Cython Interface
 ----------------

 In Cython interface, the syntax of the **real** functions are similar to the Python interface.
-However, the syntax of **complex** functions start with the letter ``c`` in the beginign of each function as shown in the table below.
+However, the syntax of **complex** functions start with the letter ``c`` in the beginning of each function as shown in the table below.

 =========  ========================  =========================
 Symbol     Real Function             Complex Function